Work Injury Information

 - Discovery of Harm

-Based on these factors, the statute of limitations of your case will be determined.
+Based on these factors, the statute of limitations of your work injury case will be determined.
 Understanding these factors will help you to determine the sort of case you have filed.
 Different states have their own statute of limitation laws, so going to a lawyer will help you conclude the validity of your case and if the duration after the injury has surpassed.
 We are well aware of the workers' compensation laws in New York State and the statute of limitations involved.
 We will guide you through this process.

 Work injury Notification Period

 For minors, this changes and has some nuance.
 The statute of limitation laws do not begin until they are 18.
-So, if an injury occurs before that age, the limitations do not start to run down until they are of age.
+So, if a work injury occurs before that age, the limitations do not start to run down until they are of age.
 So, if a 16 year old gets injured and the state has a statute of limitations of three years, then he or she will have until 21 to determine if they wish to file for a lawsuit or not.

 Discovery of Harm

-Actually discovering the injury can impact how long you have until you can file a case.
+Actually discovering the work injury can impact how long you have until you can file a case.
 In most cases, the statue of limitations begins when the victim first knew about the injury.
 This is essentially based on common sense and being reasonable.
 There is a time frame where it is expected that the victim should have known about the particular injury.

 Work Injury Information Withheld

-One way where the statue of limitations is not expanded is if the victim intentionally withholds information or does not wish to seek treatment.
+One way where the statue of limitations is not expanded is if the victim of the work injury intentionally withholds information or does not wish to seek treatment.
 There is a legal standard that a reasonable person would seek help shortly after being injured.
 Many workplace injuries, like falls, slips or injuries by machinery, are quite obvious in nature, so the discovery of it should not be too far after the occurrence.

 Work Injury Representation